quocbdo/chuck/README.md

 [More Bang For Your Chuck](https://bangforyourchuck.herokuapp.com/)

 ## Unresolved problems
-* Need to finish delete from list functionality
+* Need to finish delete functionality on Saved Jokes page
 * Protect Save Joke route for authenticated users

 ## Future Features: